 Our harsh Canadian seasons can be hard for our dogs and their paws.
 It’s important to protect, prevent and treat any possible irritation caused by winter weather.
 Here are a few tips and tricks for every perfect paw print.

-Rinse those paws – After every walk, rinse and dry every paw remove any de-ice, fertilizer or any other chemicals from your dog’s paw pads.
+Rinse those paws – After every walk, rinse and dry every paw, and remove any de-ice, fertilizer or any other chemicals from your dog’s paw pads.
 It’s also a great time to inspect for any cracks and irritation.

 Never use moisturizer made for humans.
 They soften the paw pads and leaves them vulnerable to injuries.

 Cut back on bubble time – Bathing your pet too often can cause dry skin and removes its own essential oils.
-Ask your veterinarian for their recommended moisturizing shampoo.
+Ask your veterinarian for a recommended moisturizing shampoo.

-Paw Protectors – Dog booties can help minimize contact with harmful chemical used to de-ice your walkway during the winter or other chemical fertilizer that homeowners may use on their grass.
+Paw protectors – Dog booties can help minimize contact with harmful chemicals used to de-ice your walkway during the winter or other chemical fertilizer that homeowners may use on their grass.

-Paw balms – Create a protective layer on your dog’s paw pads.
-Recommended to apply when their paws are fleshly
+Paw balms – Use paw balms to create a protective layer on your dog’s paw pads and apply when their paws are fleshy.

-If you notice anything that may be concerning, please contact your veterinarian for an exam with the doctor.
+If you notice anything that may be concerning, please contact your veterinarian to book an appointment.